 Over the past several years, mountain bike shoe manufacturers have started making shoes that perform well not only on the bike but also during the inevitable dismounts.
 This blend of on and off the bike performance is most evident in the new breed of enduro, trail, and all-mountain oriented shoes.
 Many modern cross-country mountain bike shoes are also improving their outsole designs while still offering unwavering stiffness and pedaling performance.

 A shoe's outsole material and tread design are the most significant factors in the traction it provides.
-Some models, such as the Giro Terraduro, provide an incredible grip on dry surfaces, but the tightly spaced sole lugs tend to pack with mud in wet conditions.
+Some models, such as the Ride Concepts Transition, provide an incredible grip on dry surfaces, but the shallow tread design can be slippery in mud and wet conditions.
 We've found the ideal shoes to have a semi-aggressive but more open tread design that doesn't hold onto mud or debris that is made from a grippy rubber compound for traction on hard surfaces.

 Mountain bike specific shoes are also being designed to offer flex in the toe, from the ball of the foot forward, to enhance walkability without sacrificing underfoot stiffness or power transfer.
 More often than not, the shoes with the highest scores in our traction and walkability metric are of the trail/enduro variety and weigh slightly more than their XC counterparts.
-One of our top-rated shoes for traction and walkability is the Shimano ME7.
-Its widely-spaced, soft rubber lugs and stiff sole that only flexes through the toe provide an exceptional combination of power transfer and traction.
-Other shoes with impressive grip and power transfer include the Five Ten Kestrel Pro Boa, the Specialized 2FO Cliplite, and the Shimano AM7.
+One of our top-rated shoes for traction and walkability is the Specialized Rime 2.0.
+Its widely-spaced, prominent rubber lugs and stiff sole that only flexes through the toe blurs the lines between hiking and riding shoes and provides an unprecedented combination of power transfer and traction.
+Other shoes with impressive grip and power transfer include the Five Ten Kestrel Pro Boa, the Specialized 2FO Cliplite, and the Shimano ME7.

 Let's face it, all other things being equal, the lighter something is, the better it is for mountain biking.
 Our weight while riding is the sum of ourselves, our bike, and other equipment.
-The less that combined weight is, the faster we can travel, the longer we can ride… you get the idea.
+The less that combined weight is, the faster we can travel, the longer we can ride, and the easier the whole thing will be.
 That said, we've placed less emphasis on weight than on other criteria such as comfort because the relative differences in weight aren't huge.
 Factors other than weight are likely to make a bigger difference in your overall satisfaction with a pair of riding shoes, but it is certainly worthy of consideration.

 Mountain bike shoes are an investment, the longer they last, the greater your return is on that investment.
 All of the shoes in our test ranged widely in price, and when you spend big money on anything, you hope to get at least a couple of seasons of use out of them.
+When we get a new pair of shoes, we hope that they'll last at least a season or two of hard riding before giving up the ghost.
 There are several aspects to the durability of a given pair of mountain bike shoes, and we considered several factors during the assessment of our test shoes, including quality of craftsmanship, the abrasion resistance of the uppers, placement and wear or damage to the closures and wear of the outsole material.

-During testing we went out of our way to put extra abuse on these shoes, scuffing the uppers on rocks, intentionally stumbling around while walking, tightening and loosening the closures more than was necessary, all to see how they stood up to use over time.
+During testing, we went out of our way to put extra abuse on these shoes, scuffing the uppers on rocks, intentionally stumbling around while walking, tightening and loosening the closures more than was necessary, and inadvisably pedaling through rock gardens all to see how they stood up to use over time.

 The outsole rubber compounds used by the different shoe manufacturers all wear differently.
 As we expected, we found softer rubber compounds to wear more quickly.
-For example, the soft and tacky Stealth Rubber of the Five Ten Hellcat Pro shows signs of wear from the pins of pedals, while the harder Vibram Megagrip rubber of the Giro Chamber II looks barely used even after months of use.
+For example, the soft and tacky Stealth Rubber of the Five Ten Hellcat Pro shows signs of wear from the pins of pedals, while the harder Vibram Megagrip rubber of the Giro Chamber II and the Rubber Kinetics sole of the Ride Concepts Transition each looked barely used even after months of use.
 Every model we tested also uses some synthetic leather-esque material for their uppers.
-The abrasion and wear resistance of each varies between the different models of shoes, and many have additional abrasion resistant materials strategically placed around the uppers to prevent damage.
+The abrasion and wear resistance of each varies between the different models of shoes, and many have additional abrasion-resistant materials strategically placed around the uppers to prevent damage.

 A shoe's closure system is also an important consideration in the overall durability.
 There are many different closure styles on the market designed to provide comfort and retention of the shoes in various ways.
-Shoelaces are used on many models including our Editors' Choice award-winning Giro Empire VR90 and our Top Pick for Gravity Riders, the Giro Chamber II.
+Shoelaces are used on many models including our Top Pick award-winning Giro Empire VR90 and gravity-oriented models like the Giro Chamber II.
 Laces are simple, lightweight, efficient, and easily and inexpensively replaced.
 The only drawback is the lack of on the fly tension adjustment.

 Dials and cables like Boa or Sidi's Tecno 3 are a more modern style of lightweight closure that pulls tension evenly from both sides and offers quick on-the-fly adjustment.
-Closures like these can occasionally fail or break from impact, but shoes like the X-Project Pro have done an excellent job of placing the dials in on top of the tongue in a less vulnerable position.
+Closures like these can occasionally fail or break from impact but are typically far longer lasting than Velcro.
 These dial and cable closure systems are often fully replaceable and sometimes covered under warranty.